episerver/content-delivery-js-sdk/README.md

 > Note the SDK is in preview.
 Please provide feedback and report issues.

-Visit [Episerver World](https://world.episerver.com/documentation/developer-guides/content-delivery-api/) for full documentation of the REST APIs.
+Visit [Optimizely World](https://world.optimizely.com/documentation/developer-guides/content-delivery-api/) for full documentation of the REST APIs.

 ## Content Definitions